mrsonne/hubit/docs/examples.md

 where `hubit_components` would typically be a package you have installed in site-packages.

 ### Running
-To get results from a model requires you to submit a _query_, which is a sequence of [`query paths`][hubit.config.HubitQueryPath] each referencing a field in the results data structure that you want to have calculated.
+To get results from a model requires you to submit a [`query`][hubit.config.Query].
 After `Hubit` has processed the query, i.e. executed relevant components, the values of the queried attributes are returned in the _response_.
-A query may spawn many component workers that may be instance of the same or different model components.
+A query may spawn many component workers that may each represent an instance of the same or different model components.
 Below are two examples of queries and the corresponding responses.

 ```python
 # Load model from file